 I offer both complete midwifery care outside the NHS, or an additional, supplementary service in association with the NHS, which incorporates elements from both midwifery and counselling.
 Fundamentally my role can morph and develop according to a particular situation without complex organisational issues getting in the way.
 Much of my time is spent talking with families, being present as a support as they navigate the complicated path of decision making.

-If your baby’s condition means that he/she may have a limited life after birth (or may not be strong enough to live until birth) we can work together to find ways to celebrate the time you do have together and to prepare for the especially precious moments which you may have together.
+If your baby’s condition means that he/she may have a limited life after birth (or may not be strong enough to live until birth) we can work to find ways to celebrate the time you do have together and to prepare for the especially precious moments which you may have after birth.

 When your pregnancy ends, a new chapter begins and I offer services ranging from “routine” postnatal care to providing care following death of a baby, sometimes combining postnatal care for the woman and helping organise a service of celebration and commemoration of a precious baby’s short life.

 Pregnancy after loss, or where there are complications such as a high chance of inherited health conditions, can lead to very complicated feelings and high anxiety.
 The support of an experienced midwife who offers continuity of care can be hugely valuable and avoid the need to continually explain your circumstances to new staff.